 What are the uses of the 6011 and 6013 welding rods?

 The E6011 welding rods are multi-purpose welding rods used in general repair and fabrication and are most fit in processes where high penetration is required regardless of the welder setup or the position.

 On the other hand, the 6011 welding rod is more often used on painted, dirty, or greasy surfaces where the focus is more on penetration than on appearance.
 It is mostly chosen by the welders for maintenance/repair work – For example, farm use.

 The 6011-welding rods are designed for everyday use and are mostly operate on direct currents.
 It has a high deposition rate, it cools down very quickly making it perfect to weld in all positions.

-The 6013-welding rod is commonly used for truck frames, sculptures and on metal furniture – in general, mostly where appearance is important.
+The list of 6013 welding rod uses are generally instances where appearance is most important.
+They are commonly used for truck frames, sculptures and on metal furniture.
 The 6013 electrodes are clean and visually appealing.
 The best way to use this welding rod is to drag it slowly which helps you avoid trapping slag into the bead.

 The difference in polarity between the 6011 and 6013 welding rods.

 The 6011 and 6013 welding rods can be used on both alternating and direct currents.
 If you did not know, an alternating current is a form of currency that changes its flow while a direct current has a steady flow.